New Techniques for obtaining Schubert-type formulas for Hamiltonian manifolds: Positive integral formulas for Schubert classes

 Since $\gamma$ is relevant, but $\gamma'$ is not, this implies that

-This proves part $(1)$ of Theorem \ref{mainBnprecise}.
+By Propositions~\ref{canonical=Schubert} and \ref{twist} , this proves part $(1)$ of Theorem \ref{mainBnprecise}.
 Finally, by the definition of $SV(\gt)$, $\eta(r,\pi(s))$ is a positive root for all $r \in SV(\gt)$.
 Hence if $\gamma$ is complete then $Q(\gamma) = P(\gamma)$ is the product of distinct positive roots and a constant which is either $1$ or $2$.
-Moreover, by definition of incomplete path, $\pi(s)$ must be a positive root.
-Hence, if $\gamma$ is incomplete then $Q(\gamma)$ is also the product of distinct positive roots. \end{proof}
+On the other hand, if $\gamma$ is incomplete then, by definition of incomplete path, $\pi(s)$ must be a positive root. and so again $Q(\gamma)$ is the product of distinct positive roots. \end{proof}